Why leave a legacy to the WI?

 • You don’t need to be rich to help in this way.
 Many WI members have already left a legacy, not just the better off

-• All gifts in wills are tax efficient, as no inheritance tax is paid on gifts to charity
+• All gifts in Wills are tax efficient, as no inheritance tax is paid on gifts to charity

 • The WI is committed to spending every penny wisely, so you can know your gift will be well used